New Mexico defines "reckless driving" as driving:

 The consequences of a reckless driving violation depend on the circumstances.
 But generally, reckless driving is a misdemeanor and the possible penalties are:

-New Mexico has another, less serious crime called “careless driving.”
-A motorist can be convicted of the offense for driving “in a careless, inattentive or imprudent manner, without due regard for the width, grade, curves, corners, traffic, weather and road conditions and all other attendant circumstances.”
+New Mexico has another offense called "careless driving" that's less serious than reckless driving.
+A motorist can be convicted of the offense for driving "in a careless, inattentive or imprudent manner, without due regard for the width, grade, curves, corners, traffic, weather and road conditions and all other attendant circumstances."